 The difference between a good referral program and a great referral program is a thorough understanding of how your customers will interact with it.
-How they interact with it is equal parts your audience demographics and the products you sell.
+More importantly, you need to know how they want to interact with it!
+From the devices they’re use to how comfortable they are with different digital channels, how your members interact with your referral program is equal parts audience demographics and the products you sell.

-Let’s go over what I believe to be the best channels to encourage referral sharing.
+Let’s go over the best channels to encourage online referral sharing.

 If there is one channel that every business should be encouraging referrals with it is Facebook.
 With 2 billion monthly users, the platform is popular across almost every demographic and is the most used social and communication platform in the world!